 Unlike the lamp above, the filler cap on this lamp does have an air screw.

-This unmarked lamp appears to also be a Foote Mfg.
+This unmarked lamp, in Jerry Engbring's collection, appears to also be a Foote Mfg.
 Co. product.

 The general features are similar to Model D above

 but there are specific differences in some of the parts,

 and the burner is more similar to those on Thomas Mfg.
 Co., also of Dayton, Ohio.

 If anyone has catalogs or other documentation of this company,

 |Akron Lamp Co. lanterns May 27, '16||Akron Lamp Co. lamps Jul 30, '16|